coderaiser/cloudcmd/HELP.md

     image: coderaiser/cloudcmd
 ```

-When you create this file run:
+When you create this file, run:

 ```sh
 docker-compose up